merklefruit/SaaS4Devs/README.md

 <div align=center>
 <img width=900 src=media/saas4devs.png/>
 </div>
-This document is a collection of useful **resources, advice & more** about the Software as a Service business, especially tailored towards developers.
+> This document is a curation of useful **resources** & **advice** about the Software as a Service business, especially tailored for developers.
+Enjoy!

 Created by [Nicolas Racchi](https://www.nicolasracchi.com/). *If you'd like to receive updates about this project, [subscribe here](https://buttondown.email/saas4devs).*